Dwolla/dwolla-v2-kotlin/README.md

 ## Community

 * If you have any feedback, please reach out to us on [our forums](https://discuss.dwolla.com/) or by [creating a GitHub issue](https://github.com/Dwolla/dwolla-v2-kotlin/issues/new).
-* If you would like to contribute to this library, bug reports and pull requests are welcome on GitHub at https://github.com/Dwolla/dwolla-v2-kotlin.
+* If you would like to contribute to this library, [bug reports](https://github.com/Dwolla/dwolla-v2-kotlin/issues) and [pull requests](https://github.com/Dwolla/dwolla-v2-kotlin/pulls) are always appreciated!

 ## Additional Resources